-Individuals who wish to become certified nurse aides in Colorado must first complete a Colorado CNA Registry approved training program.
+Individuals who wish to become certified nurse aides in Colorado must first complete a Colorado CNA Registry approved CNA program.
 State-approved programs typically entail a minimum of 80 hours.
-Once they’ve completed the required training, the candidates must take and pass the National Nurse Aide Assessment Program (NNAAP) examination.
+Once they’ve completed the required classes, the candidates must take and pass the National Nurse Aide Assessment Program (NNAAP) examination.
 The NNAAP exam consists of a written/oral knowledge test and a skills test.
 Prospective CNAs must pass both tests in the exam.
 Pearson VUE is responsible for administering the certification examination for nurse aides in Colorado as well as managing the registry.

 - Nurse Aide Approved Education Programs